WITH THESE RINGS OFFERS TWO DIFFERENT OF TYPES OF WEDDING RING MAKING WORKSHOPS

 - Metal Options: With this technique you are open to more metals, included palladium, platinum and some colors of gold that are not options in our fabrication workshop.

 - Timeline: Carving is a two part process that will take at least three weeks at the refiner.
 Keep in mind that some designs require additional work beyond the final metal work steps.
 Stone setting, engraving, or other custom work will be finished by us after the metal work is complete, this can take an additional several weeks.
-Generally 4-12 weeks total.
+Generally 4-12 weeks total, from carving session to finished rings.

 - Planning your designs: Carving offers more flexibility so you can decided on the details of your rings, from dimensions to type of metal, as you are working.